MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## I created a guest user in Azure Active Directory, but the user is unable to access Dynamics 365 Customer Voice.

-Guest user access is not supported in Dynamics 365 Customer Voice.
+Guest user access isn't supported in Dynamics 365 Customer Voice.
 You must create a new user in your tenant and then provide access to the new user.

 ## How is the owner of a survey response determined?